uchicago-dsi/textbook-datascience-1/textbook/_build/03/5/1/String_Methods.md

-This is the first time we've seen methods, but methods are not unique to strings.
+This may be the first time you've seen methods, but methods are not unique to strings.
 As we will see shortly, other types of objects can have them.